-Taking in too litter water or losing too much water leads to dehydration.
+Dehydration occurs when you lose more water than you take in.
 You lose water through urination, respiration, and by sweating, and you lose more water when you're active than when you're sedentary.

 Diuretics, such as caffeine pills, certain medications and alcohol may increase the amount of water your body loses.
 Lost fluids must be replaced by the fluids in the foods you eat and the beverages you drink.

-Symptoms of mild dehydration include thirst, pains in joints and muscles, lower back pain, headaches and constipation.
-A strong odor to your urine, along with a yellow or amber color, may also indicate that you may not be getting enough water.
+Symptoms of mild dehydration include thirst, pains in joints and muscles, headaches and constipation.
+A strong odor to your urine, along with a yellow or amber color, may also indicate dehydration.

-Riboflavin, a B vitamin, will make your urine bright yellow when you take dietary supplements that contain large amounts of riboflavin.
-Certain medications can change the color of urine as well, so don't be fooled if you're taking any of these things.
+Note: riboflavin, a B vitamin, will make your urine bright yellow when you take dietary supplements that contain large amounts of riboflavin.
+Certain medications can change the color of urine, as well.

 How Much Water Do I Need?

-At least twenty percent of the water you need comes from the foods you eat.
+The foods you eat supply about 20 percent of the water you need.
 The rest comes from the beverages you drink.
 One method of determining your need for water is by taking your weight in pounds and dividing that number in half.
-This gives you the number of ounces you should to drink each day.
+This gives you approximately the number of ounces you should drink each day.